 Who we may share your information with

-As our donations are processed by third party suppliers, and some of our fundraising is done in partnership with third party organisations (for challenge events for example), we may need to share your personal information with these third parties.
+As our donations and shop orders are processed by third party suppliers, and some of our fundraising is done in partnership with third party organisations (for challenge events for example), we may need to share your personal information with these third parties.
 Please be assured, however, that we only collaborate with third parties that abide by strict data protection rules when handling your information.

 There may be cases where we are legally required to disclose your information, or where we must share your information with emergency services in case of a risk of serious harm to you or someone else.
 In both these cases, we will not disclose your information without reasonable consideration of the consequences of doing so.